 - For undergraduate certificate applicants: An official transcript documenting that the student has been awarded the equivalent of a high school diploma from an approved institution is required.
-Students with 12 transferable semester units or 18 quarter units or more from a regionally accredited college or university must submit complete official transcripts detailing this coursework. - For graduate certificate applicants: An official transcript documenting that the student has been awarded an undergraduate degree from a regionally accredited US institution or the equivalent from a recognized non-US institution is required.
-Applicants with degrees from US institutions that are not regionally accredited may be considered for admission on an exception basis. - Certificate students must be U.S. citizens or permanent residents.
+Students with 12 transferable semester units or 18 quarter units or more from a regionally accredited college or university must submit complete official transcripts detailing this coursework. - For graduate certificate applicants: Students must certify that they have been awarded an undergraduate degree from a regionally accredited US institution or the equivalent from a recognized non-US institution.
+Applicants with degrees from US institutions that are not regionally accredited may be considered for admission on an exception basis.
+Some certificate programs may require students to submit unofficial transcripts from prior institutions to demonstrate that they satisfy proficiencies, foundation, or prerequisite courses. - Certificate students must be U.S. citizens or permanent residents.
 An official test score report or other proof of fulfillment of GGU's English Language Proficiency Admission Requirement is required for all applicants whose native language is not English. - Many certificate courses have prerequisite course requirements that must also be satisfied.
 Prerequisites may be satisfied through transfer of equivalent coursework from external institutions or by taking the courses at GGU.
 It is not guaranteed that every course required for a given certificate will be offered every term. - Admitted certificate program students are required to maintain applicable academic progress standards, including grade-point average.
-See Academic Standing Standards for more information. - All courses for a certificate program must be completed with Golden Gate University.
+See Academic Standing Standards for more information.

+- All courses required for a graduate certificate program must be completed at Golden Gate University.
 No transfer credit is granted.
-Courses earned at GGU in a certificate program may also be used toward a degree program at the university.

-- The certificate will be awarded at the end of the trimester in which the student successfully completes all of the coursework and submits a Certificate of Completion Request form to the Office of Records and Registration. - Certificate programs are ineligible for Title IV federal financial aid.
+Courses earned at GGU in a certificate program may also be used toward a degree program at the university. - The certificate will be awarded at the end of the trimester in which the student successfully completes all of the coursework and submits a Certificate of Completion Request form to the Office of Records and Registration. - Certificate programs may be ineligible for Title IV federal financial aid.
+Check with your enrollment counselor to confirm eligibility for each program.